Yilmaz4/MV2/README.md

 https://github.com/Yilmaz4/MV2/assets/77583632/b6c11774-b2cd-4895-8eef-0fd47954e4ff

 ## Custom equations
-The expression in the inputs are directly substituted into the GLSL shader code.
-Because double-precision bivectors are used, most of the built-in GLSL functions are unavailable; and because vector arithmetic such as multiplication or division are component-wise, the following list of custom implemented functions have to be used instead:
+Users can define custom equations to draw fractals in the complex plane.
+The following functions are available in addition to the standard functions in GLSL:

 <details>
 <summary>Custom functions reference</summary>